Urticaria chronic spontaneous L50.8

 This section has been translated automatically.

 Women are affected about twice as often as men.
-The frequency peak is between 30 and 40 years.
+The peak incidence is between the third and fourth decade of life.

 Clinical features